Paul Kruger: Exile and death

 Rhodes died in March 1902, bequeathing Groote Schuur to be the official residence for future premiers of a unified South Africa.
 Kruger quipped to Bredell: "Perhaps I'll be the first."
 The war formally ended on 31 May 1902 with the signing of the Treaty of Vereeniging; the Boer republics became the Orange River and Transvaal Colonies.
 Kruger accepted it was all over only when Bredell had the flags of the South African Republic and the Orange Free State removed from outside Oranjelust two weeks later.
 In reply to condolences from Germany, Kruger would only say: "My grief is beyond expression."

 Kruger would not countenance the idea of returning home, partly because of personal reluctance to become a British subject again, and partly because he thought he could better serve his people by remaining in exile.
 Steyn similarly refused to accept the Boer defeat and joined Kruger in Europe, though he did later return to Southern Africa.
 Botha, De Wet and De la Rey visited Oranjelust in August 1902 and, according to hearsay, were berated by Kruger for "signing away independence"—rumours of such a scene were widespread enough that the generals issued a statement denying them.

-After passing October 1902 to May 1903 at Menton on the French Riviera, Kruger moved back to Hilversum, then returned to Menton in October 1903.
+After passing from October 1902 to May 1903 at Menton on the French Riviera, Kruger moved back to Hilversum, then returned to Menton in October 1903.
 In early 1904 he moved to Clarens, a small village in the canton of Vaud in western Switzerland where he spent the rest of his days looking over Lake Geneva and the Alps from his balcony.
 "He who wishes to create a future must not lose track of the past", he wrote in his final letter, addressed to the people of the Transvaal.
 "Thus; seek all that is to be found good and fair in the past, shape your ideal accordingly and try to realise that ideal for the future.
-It is true: much that has been built is now destroyed, damaged, levelled.
+It is true: much that has been built is now destroyed, damaged, and levelled.
 But with unity of purpose and unity of strength that which has been pulled down can be built again."
 After contracting pneumonia, Paul Kruger died in Clarens on 14 July 1904 at the age of 78.
 His Bible lay open on a table beside him.

-Kruger's body was initially buried in The Hague, but was soon repatriated with British permission.
+Kruger's body was initially buried in The Hague but was soon repatriated with British permission.
 After ceremonial lying in state, he was accorded a state funeral in Pretoria on 16 December 1904, the vierkleur of the South African Republic draped over his coffin, and buried in what is now called the Heroes' Acre in the Church Street Cemetery.